$3000 off saturdays | august 2023

 A wedding timeline is totally custom to you and built for you.
 Add in things like late-night snacks, a dress change, fireworks, dollar dance, and all sorts of activities that will change things up a bit, keeping guests entertained.

-It doesn’t matter if you change a bit—say 5pm start time, or 6pm start time, just consider the 6-hour rule of thumb for the event time.
+It doesn’t matter if you change a bit—say 5pm start time, or 6pm start time.
+Just consider the six-hour rule of thumb for the event time, and make sure you hire a wedding planner or day of coordinator who will keep on top of things for you so you can enjoy your day.

 Reply...